-Instagram: the ideal place for promoting your podcast
+Instagram: The ideal place for promoting your podcast

 According to the latest study from the Havas Group’s CSA Research Institute, The French and Native Podcasts (2020), 82% of podcast listeners check Instagram on a weekly basis.

-Podcasters can interact with them directly through messaging and comments.
-If you use the right keywords, you can reach people who don’t know you yet.
+Podcasters can interact with their audience directly through messaging and comments.
+If you use the right keywords, you are going to reach individuals who don’t know you yet.

 To help you increase your presence on Instagram, here are my ten expert marketing tips 🤓: